grand-scheme/capstone/worklog.md

 2:42: Thought, "I'm going to need the user to be able to type in a restaurant name, but auto-complete if it's one they've been to before.
 How does that work?"
 Found [JS tutorial](https://www.w3schools.com/howto/howto_js_autocomplete.asp).

+3:30: Working on "Add New" view diagram; looking up how to make a hexagonal shape in js.
+(Maybe 'how to put an element every 60° around a circle' ?)